vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 To uninstall: `choco uninstall tanzu-cli`

+Installing with Chocolatey will automatically setup shell completion for `powershell`.

 #### Installing a Specific Version

 You can also use the `--version` flag to install any specific version of the Tanzu CLI.